excelsior-oss/excelsior-jet-maven-plugin/README.md

 in the configuration.
 The plugin uses the location `${project.basedir}/src/main/jetresources` for other Excelsior JET-specific resource files (such as the EULA for Excelsior Installer setups).

+#### Customizing Package Content

 **New in 0.4.1:**
-#### Customizing Package Contents

-By default, the final package contains resulting executable and Excelsior JET Runtime files only.
+By default, the final package contains just the resulting executable and the necessary Excelsior JET Runtime files.
-However, you may need other files in the final package such as README, licence, media, help files, third-party native libraries, etc. For this, add the following configuration parameter:
+However, you may want the plugin to add other files to it: README, license, media, help files, third-party native libraries, and so on.
+For that, add the following configuration parameter:

-`<packageFilesDir>`*extra-files-directory*`</packageFilesDir>`
+`<packageFilesDir>`*extra-package-files-directory*`</packageFilesDir>`

-referencing a directory with all custom files you need.
+referencing a directory with all such extra files that you need added to the package.
 The contents of the directory will be copied recursively to the final package.

-By default, it is assumed that you place your custom files into the `src/main/jetresources/packagefiles` subdirectory of your project but you may dynamically generate the contents of the directory by means of other Maven plugins such as `maven-resources-plugin`.
+By default, the plugin assumes that the extra package files reside in the `src/main/jetresources/packagefiles` subdirectory of your project, but you may dynamically generate the contents of that directory by means of other Maven plugins such as `maven-resources-plugin`.

 #### Excelsior Installer Configurations